rundeck/docs/docs/administration/security/sso.md

 To use the auto configuration you only need to supply the base url to your oauth provider endpoint, your client id and client secret, and Rundeck will do the rest.
 Please see the documentation below for detailed instructions.
 :::

+## Okta

+Rundeck Enterprise can be configured to work with the Okta security platfom.

+To configure the Okta SSO plugin for your Rundeck installation you will need to add a new application to your Okta Applications, and then add some properties to your rundeck-config.properties file.

 ### Okta Application Configuration